HeliumAce/personal-site/case-studies/confluence.md

 ---
 ## Case study

-Confluence was having a midlife crisis.
-Traditionally catering to more technical teams, it had grown complex and confusing over time.
-Many teams saw it simply as "Jira Docs," or their corporate "Wiki".
-Meanwhile, products like Notion were showing teams what collaborative content workspaces could actually look and feel like.
-Our future success required significant evolution.
+Confluence was losing ground to newer collaboration tools like Notion.
+Traditionally catering to technical teams, it had grown complex and confusing over time.
+Many teams saw it simply as "Jira Docs" or their corporate "Wiki," while competitors were defining what modern collaborative workspaces could actually look and feel like.
+Our user feedback was consistent: the product felt outdated, growth was slowing, and non-technical teams found it hard to adopt.

 We were tasked with reinventing Confluence Cloud as a collaborative workspace for all teams.
 This required us to reimagine our product strategy, experience and go-to-market motion from the ground up.